 a raspberry syrup and fresh raspberries

-When and how to harvest raspberries ?
+When and how to harvest raspberries?

-→ Find all our raspberry plant varieties.
+→ Find all our varieties of raspberry plants.

 a child picking raspberries